junwatu/color-detection-openai/blogs/README.md

 ['#2A2C9B', '#F08A7D', '#8E5DB2', '#E8A1A3', '#4D3B9E', '#7F3C8F', '#B57AB3']
 ```

-Where each item is a color in the hex format.
+Where each item in the array is a color in the hex format.

 ## Storing Data in GridDB